EU to target migrant integration and encrypted apps

 Meanwhile, EU states laid out more details of their approach toward encrypted apps, such as Signal, Telegram, and WhatsApp, in a separate, five-page "draft resolution" leaked to Austrian broadcaster FM4 and due to be adopted later down the line, on 25 November.

-The resolution said the tech firms behind them should give law-enforcement authorities the means to bypass the codes.
+The resolution said the tech firms behind them should give law-enforcement authorities the means to bypass their codes.

 "Competent authorities must be able to access data in a lawful and targeted manner," the draft text said.